If you are interested in finding out more about the surrounding areas, you may also enjoy our guide to Suffolk’s Towns and Villages.

 A firm favourite with the children (and the adults if we’re honest) is the fantastic Beaches and Cream, a few minutes walk from the seafront.
 Offering something a little different to your average sweet shop.
 They specialise in Ice Creams, Ice Cream Milkshakes, sweets, snacks and drinks from around the world, including America, Australia, New Zealand, Japan, Thailand and many more, featuring brands such as Reeses, Mountain Dew, Twinkies, Nerds and more.
 They also have a wide range of souvenirs and beautiful gifts and beach items, and they even sell their goodies online!

 One of these is The Amber Shop, which is the only museum in Great Britain designed and created to tell the story and history of Amber.
-The Amber Shop is Great Britain’s oldest and largest specialist, dealing not only in modern amber but also antique and second-hand, including all forms of jewellery, carvings and objets d’art.
+The Amber Shop is Great Britain’s oldest and largest specialist, dealing not only in modern amber but also antique and second-hand, including all forms of jewellery, carvings and objects d’art.
 Make sure you pop in and take a look at this unique shop and museum – you might find yourself taking home a rather expensive momento of your holiday!

 Elsewhere in town look out for the Adnams Cellar & Kitchen stylish shop on Victoria Street.
 This was Adnams very first Cellar & Kitchen Store, the start of a growing chain of very successful stores focussing on top quality Kitchen ware and new discovering wines from winegrowers who are passionate about their land.
 So you’re sure to find some interesting and unusual wines at the Cellar and Kitchen Stores.